$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: Unifying bounce and late-time accelerated cosmologies

 where $\dot{H}_{+}$ ($\dot{H}_{-}$) denotes the branch $\dot{H}>0$ ($\dot{H}<0$).

 The non-singular bouncing cosmology phase portrait (\ref{st-bounce-PhasePortrait}) is characterized by a double valued function, as presented in Fig. \ref{Fig:unified-bounce}\subref{fig:st-bounce-phport}.
 Since the universe cannot reach the Minkowskian origin at a finite time, the universe is non-singular.
 We mention that the bounce occurs at $H=0$ where $\dot{H}$ is positive.
 In fact, the $\dot{H}>0$ regions require an effectively phantom cosmology.
-However, the crossing between phantom and non-phantom phase is possible only wherever the phase portrait is double-valued and has vertical slope at the crossing points (fixed points).
-In other words, the phantom divide line is crossable only through Type IV singularities associated to de Sitter (fixed points) phases.\footnote{For the classification of the finite time singularities, we refer to \cite{Nojiri:2005sx}.
-Additionally, the conditions to reach a fixed point in a finite time has been discussed in \cite{Awad:2013tha} (also see \cite{Awad:2017yod}).} Furthermore, it is obvious that the universe cannot result to a late-time accelerated expansion phase.
+However, the crossing between phantom and non-phantom phase is possible only wherever the phase portrait is double-valued and has vertical slope at the crossing points (fixed points)\footnote{The conditions to reach a fixed point in a finite time has been discussed in \cite{Awad:2013tha} (also see \cite{Awad:2017yod}).}.
+Furthermore, it is obvious that the universe cannot result to a late-time accelerated expansion phase.
 This can be clearly seen in Fig. \ref{Fig:unified-bounce}\subref{fig:st-bounce-phport}, since the last phase of the portrait on the $\dot{H}_{-}$ branch remains in the shaded region III eternally \cite{Awad:2017yod,ElHanafy:2017xsm}.